-Chipola initiated the School of Education to offer Bachelor of Science in Education degrees.
-The first degrees trained middle and high school teachers to address the critical shortage of qualified math and science teachers in area high schools.

-The Florida State Board of Education later approved three additional Bachelor of Science in Education degrees: Elementary Education, Exceptional Student Education, and English Education.
+Chipola initiated the School of Education to offer bachelor of science degrees in education.
+The first degree programs prepared students as middle school and high school teachers to address the critical shortage of qualified math and science teachers..
+The Florida State Board of Education later approved three additional bachelor degree programs in the School of Education: Elementary Education, Exceptional Student Education, and English Education.